ryanstraits/ryanstraits.github.io/_posts/2018-04-07-a-midlife-guide-to-growing-up.md

 So I felt like I needed to start writing a few things down.

 Originally, I had hoped to just post these musings in three simple blog posts touching on the themes of getting older and growing up.
-But all of the sudden, here I am three-plus years later with a likely _nine-part series_ on my hands.
+But all of the sudden, here I am three-plus years later with a likely _ten-part series_ on my hands.

 I'm calling what follows a "guide" not because it is in any way definitive; I can only speak to the parts that the soles of my shoes have touched so far.
 I'm by no means attempting to claim any expertise on midlife as a whole.
 I'm writing this more as a compendium for myself: to remember back to what life was like during this time period and to also challenge myself for the journey ahead.